allenrobel/ndfc-python/README.md

 Modify this to match your environment by changing each item's parameters.

-Since my local environment contains two child fabrics within a multi-site domain fabric, the VRFs need to be created in the parent MSD fabric, rather than the child fabrics.
+Since my local environment contains two child fabrics within a multi-site domain (MSD) fabric, the VRFs need to be created in the parent MSD fabric, rather than the child fabrics.

 ![Topology](./images/readme-topo.png)